ConductVision Software – Fear Conditioning

 6.1 Conduct Adapter Software Installation

-The executable ConductAdapterUI is a light-weight Windows UI application that needs to start before experiments.
-The application accepts commands from ConductVision and controls the execution of the commands.
+- The executable ConductAdapterUI is a light-weight Windows UI application that needs to start before experiments

 6.2 Start ConductAdapterUI